spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 ### :material-magnify: – Search { data-toc-label="Search" }

 The Search symbol denotes that you can perform a search on a specific page.
-There is a global search bar avaialble that allows the user to search the specimens, dnas, isotopes, dental, individuals and missing persons models which will return a data table of all records within the current project that match the search criteria.
+There is a global search bar available that allows the user to search the specimens, dnas, isotopes, dental, individuals and missing persons models which will return a data table of all records within the current project that match the search criteria.